latina-in-tech/latina-in-tech.github.io/README.md

 Note: Ensure you have configured prettier (code formatting) in your IDE (see https://prettier.io/docs/en/editors).
 We use it for a common code style guide for the project and team.

-## 👏 Contribuiting
+## 👏 Contributing

 First of all, **THANK YOU** for choosing to contribute to this project!

-You may want to read our [Contribuiting Guideline](CONTRIBUTING.md) for more info on how to do it, as well as our [Code of Conduct](code-of-conduct.md).
+You may want to read our [Contributing Guideline](CONTRIBUTING.md) for more info on how to do it, as well as our [Code of Conduct](code-of-conduct.md).

 ## 📄 License

-Latina In Tech Webiste is MIT licensed, as found in the [LICENSE](LICENSE) file.
+Latina In Tech Website is MIT licensed, as found in the [LICENSE](LICENSE) file.